 - Depending on which template you've chosen, icons for the social networks you’ve added in the Connected Accounts panel automatically display in a Social Links Block.
 Delete the Social Links Block to remove them.

-If your site has a Products Page, a shopping cart button displays in the top-right corner after a customer adds a product to their cart.
+If your site has a Products Page, a shopping cart button displays in the top-right corner of all pages after a customer adds a product to their cart.
+In Pacific, you can style the button's colors.

 These templates don't support a sidebar on any page.
 For a list of templates with sidebars, visit Editing sidebars.